Balkan, EU leaders agree to coordinate on migrants

 After talks throughout Sunday evening that began with what officials described as a round of leaders “venting” at each other’s conduct, the 11 governments issued a pledge to work together, along with a 17-point action plan that includes United Nations-aided accommodation for 100,000 people, half of them in Greece.

 “Countries affected should therefore talk to each other.
-Neighbours should work together along the route,” the statement said.
+Neighbors should work together along the route,” the statement said.

 Meeting host Jean-Claude Juncker, the president of the European Union executive, said: “We have made very clear that the policy of simply waving people through must be stopped.”